apache/incubator-kie-tools/uberfire-docs/docs/uberfireExtensions/preferencesBeansAPI.md

 Each of those annotations have some attributes that can be customized:

 * `@WorkbenchPreference`:
-    * `root`: Optional boolean attribute.
-It defines if a preference is a root preference, which means it will appear in the first level of the hierarchic structure printed in the configuration screen (a future feature).
+    * `identifier`: Unique text identifier, used by its children to determine their parents.
+    * `category`: If this is a root preference, this will define inside which category the preference will be shown.
+    * `iconCss`: The CSS class for the icon that represents this preference.
+This should be filled only for root preferences (those which have a category defined).
+    * `parents`: The preferences' identifiers which will have this preference as their child.
+All parents will share the same value for this preference.
     * `bundleKey`: Optional (but recommended to be customized) string attribute.
 It defines a bundle key that will be used to internationalize the property's label wherever its necessary.
 It's expected that the Errai's TranslationService will have access to the key translation.

 * `@Property`:
     * `formType`: Optional PropertyFormType (an enum) attribute.
 Defines the type of field to be used in a default provided form.
 The default is `TEXT`, and the other possible types are `BOOLEAN`, `NATURAL_NUMBER`, `SECRET_TEXT` and `COLOR`.
 You should only specify this if you are using the default form for preferences edition, otherwise it will have no effect.
-    * `inherited`: Optional boolean attribute.
+    * `shared`: Optional boolean attribute, defaults to false.
 If false, the property will be defined specifically for this preference.
-If true, it will share its value with another inherited properties of the same type.
+If true, it will share its value with another shared properties of the same type.
     * `bundleKey`: Optional (but recommended to be customized) string attribute.
 It defines a bundle key that will be used to internationalize the property's label wherever its necessary.
 It's expected that the Errai's TranslationService will have access to the key translation.

 Observations: